GlareDB/glaredb.github.io/docs/about/technical-preview.md

    there's a tool in your stack that's not working as expected with GlareDB, we'd love to hear about it.

-2. SSH connections
+1. SSH connections

-   In order to support more architectures, we are working on support for connecting to data sources through ssh tunnels.

-   **Update**: as of `v0.0.25` we now support SSH tunnels for MySQL and Postgres.
+   In order to support more architectures, we are working on increasing our support for connecting to data sources through ssh tunnels.
+Currently, SSH support exists for MySQL and Postgres.

-3. Regional support
+1. Regional support

    Supported regions are limited while in technical preview.
 Users from anywhere may try GlareDB, but may experience latency.
+To work around this, [try running GlareDB locally].

 [github.com/GlareDB/glaredb]: https://github.com/GlareDB/glaredb
 [open source announcement]: https://glaredb.com/blog/glaredb-goes-open-source
-[stop deployment]: /assets/images/dedicated-stop.png
+[stop engine]: /assets/images/compute-engine-stop.png
-[start deployment]: /assets/images/dedicated-start.png
+[start engine]: /assets/images/compute-engine-start.png
+[try running GlareDB locally]: /glaredb/local